Chaiya district: History

 Laem Pho Beach in the district is thought to have been a Srivijaya Kingdom seaport in the 7th to 13th centuries.
-Srivijaya was an Indonesian city-state that grew to become an influential maritime power in what is now Southeast Asia.
-Tang Dynasty (7th–10th centuries) ceramics have been found in the area as well as pottery from India and glassware from Persia.
+Srivijaya was a Malay city-state that grew to become an influential maritime power in what is now Southeast Asia.
+Tang dynasty (7th–10th centuries) ceramics have been found in the area as well as pottery from India and glassware from Persia.
 Similar finds have been made in Ban Thung Tuek, Takua Pa district, Phang Nga province on the other side of the isthmus, 200 km distant, indicating that there may have been an overland route connecting the Gulf of Thailand with the Andaman Seacoast.
 This route would have enabled traders to avoid piracy in the narrow Strait of Malacca.

 The name Chaiya might be derived from its original Malay name cahaya, meaning 'light', 'gleam', or 'glow'.
 Some scholars identify Chai-ya as coming from Sri-vi- ja-ya.

 Wat Phra Borommathat is centered on a reconstructed stupa in Srivijaya-style.
 The nearby branch of the National Museum has several relics of that time on display.
 Two more former stupas nearby are now only brick mounds.

 Inscription 23, as it was labeled by Prince Damrong in his Collected Inscriptions of Siam, is now attributed to Wat Hua Wiang in Chaiya.
 Dated to the year 697 of the Mahasakkarat era (i.e., 775 CE), the inscription on a Bai Sema shaped stone tells about the King of Srivijaya having erected three stupas at that site and possibly the one at Wat Phra Borom That.